AaronC81/ultitoolcentralrepo/README.md

-# fabric8centralrepo
+# ultitool
-The central package repository for Fabric8's package manager
+The central package repository for UltiTool's package manager